mbaumer/us_hep_funding/docs/_states/WA.md

 [Back to top](#top)
 ## WA-08 -- Rep. Kim Schrier (D) -- [Wikipedia](https://en.wikipedia.org/wiki/WA-08)
 ### Committees
-Kim Schrier is the #2 Republican on the House Subcommittee on Early Childhood, Elementary, and Secondary Education
+Kim Schrier is the #2 Democrat on the House Subcommittee on Early Childhood, Elementary, and Secondary Education

 ### HEP Grants
 ```